feathersjs/feathers/docs/guides/basics/starting.md

 ## Our first app

-Now we can create a Feathers application with a simple `messages` service that allows to create new messages and find all existing ones.
+Now we can create a Feathers application with a simple `messages` service that allows us to create new messages and find all existing ones.

 <LanguageBlock global-id="ts">